 \subsection{Exciting a single port}

 We excite a single port (i.e. one principal mode) of the photonic lantern from the multicore end via butt coupling on a motorized \fib{} alignment stage.
 Using multicore fibres creates the additional challenge that we need to align fibres rather than simply using a fibre switcher.
+We note that any mismatch between the mode field of the input \fib{} and the \gls{MCF} causes a loss in power, however this does not affect the characterisation of the transfer matrix as we do not need to measure the absolute throughput (which is better measured by other methods).
 We know the falloff with respect to position is Gaussian~\cite{marcuse_loss_1977}, so we measure the total intensity in the images at a given motor position and monitor how this changes.
 The flux is then fit as the sum of Gaussian functions, with centres lying on a hexagonal grid.
 We fit an origin, separation and rotation of the grid, as well as the nuisance parameters of the mode field diameter and the individual throughput per port.
 For a visualisation, see Supplement 1, Figure S3.